JulianKimmig/polymcsim/docs/explanation/index.md

 # Explanation

-This section provides a deeper dive into the concepts and design principles behind `polysim`.
+This section provides a deeper dive into the concepts and design principles behind `polymcsim`.
+It is intended for users who want to understand how the library works under the hood.